gurpsdomain/GurpsyMcGurpsFace/README.md

     npm start
 ```

+Open a browser and point it to `http://localhost:4200`.
+This will serve up the
+application.

-To run the unit tests, run
+To run the tests, run

 ```shell
     npm test
 ```

 [gurpsdomain]: https://github.com/gurpsdomain/gurpsdomain
 [quickstart]: https://angular.io/docs/ts/latest/quickstart.html